Rethick-Jeganathan/opa-mvp-monorepo/docs/project-plan/OPA-MVP-Project-Plan.md

 - Single Minikube cluster
 - Gatekeeper admission with External Data Provider querying an MCP Server
-- Terraform gating via an OPA Decision Service integrated with TFC Run Tasks
+- Terraform gating via an OPA Decision Service integrated with TFC Run Tasks (or CI gate on GitHub Actions as a free alternative)
 - Policy bundles built in CI and pulled by services (OCI/HTTP)
 - UI: Dashboard, Policies, Kubernetes, Decisions, Terraform, Settings
 - Basic auth, SQLite for logs/config, single Redis instance (no HA)